-The proposed project will result in 5 additional/new structures to be installed.
+The proposed project is a linear project that will result in 63 new structures to be installed.
 However, the structures are not located in a concentrated location and are dispersed throughout the project area.
 As a result, the single point of new impervious area at each pole location is well below 2 acres, and no receiving streams will be impacted by the impervious area created by the structure installations.
 Therefore, no post-construction best management practices (BMPs) are warranted for this project.